HOPE Farm is a leadership program guiding at-risk boys to become Christ-centered men of integrity.

 HOPE Farm mentors boys from single-parent homes who lack a positive male influence in their lives.
 The youth enter the program between the ages of 5 and 7 and the program is designed to nurture them through high school.

-HOPE Farm currently has almost 60 boys enrolled on two campuses.
-The bulk of our 18 employees are program-oriented and spend their time teaching, coaching, and mentoring HOPE Farm boys and their families.
+HOPE Farm currently has three campuses (two in Fort Worth and one in Dallas).
+The bulk of our 30 employees are program-oriented and spend their time teaching, coaching, and mentoring HOPE Farm boys and their families.

 Follow Our Blog